Long-term effect of inter-mode transitions in quantum Markovian process: Introduction

 \section{Introduction}

 When a small system contacts with a simple environment, i.e., a heat bath in canonical equilibrium with a temperature $T$, it would approach its canonical state with the same temperature $T$.
-This dynamics process, which erases the information of the initial state, is called \emph{thermalization} \cite{breuer_theory_2002,rigol_thermalization_2008,linden_quantum_2009,liao_single-particle_2010,liao_quantum_2011}.
-The same thermalization process may also happen for a composite system, when all of its subsystems are coupled with the same common heat bath.
-The composite system would approach its canonical state of temperature $T$ with respect to its total eigen modes.

-However, nonequilibrium systems, e.g., the photosynthesis system, are more general in nature, and exhibit more rich physics \cite{caruso_highly_2009,yang_dimerization-assisted_2010,liao_coherent_2010}.
+This dynamics process is called \emph{thermalization} \cite{breuer_theory_2002,rigol_thermalization_2008,linden_quantum_2009,liao_single-particle_2010,liao_quantum_2011}.
+However, non-equilibrium systems are more general in nature, and exhibit more rich physics.
 A typical example is a composite system connecting with more than one heat baths with different temperatures.
 For a long-term evolution, the open composite system would not approach its canonical thermal state, but still it would be stabilized to a certain steady state.
 We call this process \emph{non-thermal stabilization}.

+Such composite system coupling with multiple independent heat baths appear in many artificial systems, like the superconducting circuit and quantum dots, and also natural systems, like the excitons in photon-synthesis system \cite{caruso_highly_2009,yang_dimerization-assisted_2010,liao_coherent_2010}.
+In these composite systems, the interaction between the subsystems is always on, and that may affect the response of the system to the environment.

-In an open system, both equilibrium and non-equilibrium case as we mentioned above, the energy exchange with environment would mediate the transitions between the normal modes of the total system.
-It is usually believed that this inter-mode transition only takes effect on the dynamics of transient evolution within the time scale determined by the time-energy uncertainty \cite{breuer_theory_2002,jing_breakdown_2009,li_effect_2009,ai_quantum_2010,li_collective_2012}.
-If this transition oscillates too fast in the relaxation time, averagely it has no contribution and can be neglected, which is known as rotating-wave approximation (RWA).
+A rigorous treatment of the interacting composite system should be based on the normal modes of the system.
+In an open system, both the equilibrium and non-equilibrium case as we mentioned above, the energy exchange with environment would mediate the transitions between these normal modes of the total system, which we call the \emph{inter-mode transition}.
+It was usually believed that this inter-mode transition only takes effect on the dynamics of transient evolution within the time scale determined by the time-energy uncertainty \cite{breuer_theory_2002,jing_breakdown_2009,li_effect_2009,ai_quantum_2010,li_collective_2012}, and averagely it has no effect to the steady state behavior after a long time evolution.
+This is also known as secular approximation or rotating-wave approximation (RWA).